E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_cg_descriptor_analysis/readme.rst

     cross-referencing problems

 .. you can reference it with :ref:`patch`

+The new functionality introduced by this module is collected in two pull requests:

+*  `New tool for symmetry function quality analysis <https://github.com/CompPhysVienna/n2p2/pull/27>`__
+*  `Complete coarse-graining/descriptor analysis documentation <https://github.com/CompPhysVienna/n2p2/pull/95>`__

+The easiest way to view the source code changes is to use the *Files changed* tab in the above pull request pages.

 ..
 Here are the URL references used (which is alternative method to the one described above)